leucos/ansible-tuto/README.md

 # Inventory

-Before continuin, you need an inventory file.
+Before continuing, you need an inventory file.
 The default place for such a file is  `/etc/ansible/hosts`.
 However, you can configure ansible to look somewhere else, use an environment variable, or use the `-i` flag in ansible commands an provide the inventory path.